Free investment calculators — no signup required

 Total250$17,250

 Average price = $17,250 ÷ 250 = $69 per share.
-With four lots the arithmetic is error-prone by hand — this is exactly where a calculator earns its keep.
+Doing this by hand with four or more lots is error-prone — one transposed digit and your whole cost basis is wrong.
+This is exactly where the stock averager calculator earns its keep, handling any number of lots instantly.

 Don't Forget Fees: Your True Cost Basis